What is Chemical Engineering?

-Chemical engineering is a multidisciplinary branch of engineering that combines natural and experimental sciences with life sciences (such as biology, microbiology, and biochemistry), as well as mathematics and economics, to design, develop, produce, transform, transport, operate, and manage industrial processes that convert raw materials into valuable products.
+Chemical engineering is a multidisciplinary branch of engineering that combines natural and experimental sciences with life sciences (such as biology, microbiology, and biochemistry), as well as mathematics and economics, to design, develop, produce, transform, transport, operate, and manage industrial.

 Many chemical engineering processes include chemical reactions, and the area takes cues from chemists seeking novel ways to make goods and research the mechanisms within chemical reactions.
 Chemical engineers then use this chemical information to create designs.
 As a result, there are two main subgroups that better answer the question “What is chemical engineering?” – to be more specific:

 - Designing, constructing, and running facilities and machinery for the large-scale industrial chemical, biological, or related operations.